School of Architecture and Planning

 Bachelor of Science Degree in Interior Design

 The Bachelor of Science (B.S.) in Interior Design is a four-year Council for Interior Design Accreditation (CIDA) accredited professional degree.
 The minimum number of semester credit hours required for the degree, including Core Curriculum requirements, is 124, at least 42 of which must be at the upper-division level.
-Students are advised to complete the B.S. in Interior Design degree coursework in the order indicated within the “Recommended Curriculum” issued by the catalog.
+Students are advised to complete the B.S. in Interior Design degree coursework in the order indicated within the “Recommended Curriculum” issued by the School of Architecture and Planning for their catalog year.

 All candidates seeking this degree must fulfill the Core Curriculum requirements and the degree requirements.